rrpatil-1/rrpatil-1/README.md

 - 👋 Hi, I’m @rahul patil
 - 👀 I’m interested in ...
 Technology
-- 🌱 I’m Data science enthusiast and python developer
+- 🌱 I’m Data analyst,Data science enthusiast and python developer
 - 💞️ I’m looking to collaborate on ... shaping the future by using data science
 - 📫 How to reach me ...8888877746, rrp30997@gmail.com
 - linkedin https://www.linkedin.com/in/therahulpatil